elicoce/MachineLearning_exam/challenges/README.md

 This folder contains the 4 challenges assigned in the *Introduction to Machine Learning* course.
 Each challenge focuses on different core concepts of machine learning, and serves as preparatory work for the final exam project.

-Each challenge includes its own notebook with code and a brief report of its contents.
+Each challenge, except the first one, includes its own notebook with code and a brief report of its contents.
 ## Overview

 | Challenge     | Main Topics                                                                 |